michael2012z/BitBible/markdown/KJV/files/Exod.md

 1. And God spake all these words, saying,

-2. I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage.bondage: Heb. servants
+2. I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage.

 3. Thou shalt have no other gods before me.